 What is the Life Expectancy of the Thai Ridgeback?

 The Thai Ridgeback has a life expectancy of approximately 10-13 years, which is a bit under the average for a mid-sized dog.

 Being relatively active, this breed does require sufficient exercise, attention, mental stimulation, and a premium quality diet to be given a shot at living a healthy and content life.

 It is a good idea to stay in touch with your dog’s physical and mental state of mind.

-An essential part of being a well-versed dog owner involves being sensitive and observant to your dog’s needs and taking corrective action when you notice something is wrong.
+An essential part of being a well-versed dog owner involves being sensitive and observant of your dog’s needs and taking corrective action when you notice something is wrong.